craftweg/website/priv/posts/2019-03-01-software-and-people.md

 ---
 title: Software and people
-excerpt: A reflection on what's one of the most important things to me when building software, the people that make it possible.
+description: A reflection on what's one of the most important things to me when building software, the people that make it possible.
 categories: [work, development, people, shopify, open source]
 ---